RicciFlowing/NaiveBayes/README.md

 ----

 It sorts texts into predefined categories (i.e. interesting/boring).
-The algorithm bases its decisions on given text examples.
+The algorithm bases its decisions on classified trainingdata (text files, ActiveRecord models,...).

 ## Installation